 Founded in 2002, hosting 600,000+ websites.
 Most reliable web host by average uptime and load time on our test sites.

 SiteGround.com is an officially recommended by WordPress.org.
 Founded in 2004, hosts 800,000 websites worldwide.
 BBB Rating of “A”.

 Founded in 2002 (USA) and currently hosting 200,000+ websites.
 Fastest page load time for our WordPress test site.

 4. InMotion: Best for Small Business ($2.95/mo)

 Founded in 2001 and hosting 300,000+ domains.
-US based company with a fairly knowledgable customer support.
+US-based company with a fairly knowledgeable customer support.

 5. Bluehost: Best for Bloggers ($2.95/mo)